Damaged-Organic/Tourette/README.md

 # Tourette Atom package

-This package will help you to convert selected text symbols in Atom editor from Cyrillic to Latin keyboard layout.
+This package will help you to convert selected text symbols in Atom editor from any language to English (that is, the Code) on QWERTY keyboard layout.

 ## Demonstration